DownThePark/mysql-snap/README.md

 ## Introduction

-This is a community-developed MySQL Server snap, made with the goal of running with minimal privileges, while maintaining the ability to run as a stable, full-fledged MySQL server.
+This is a community-developed MySQL Server snap, made with the goal of having the ability to run with minimal privileges, while maintaining the ability to run as a stable, full-fledged MySQL server.

 ## Features
-- Enforced strict confinement (uses only the [network](https://snapcraft.io/docs/network-interface) and [network-bind](https://snapcraft.io/docs/network-bind-interface) interfaces)
+- Enforced strict confinement (only uses the [network](https://snapcraft.io/docs/network-interface) and [network-bind](https://snapcraft.io/docs/network-bind-interface) interfaces)
 - Non-root daemon for improved security
 - Support for multiple CPU architectures